St. Gerard Community for the Hearing Impaired

 Video Relay: (504) 383-8808

-March 1971, the Catholic Deaf Center of New Orleans became the first non-territorial Parish for the Hearing Impaired in the United States.
-Father Howell was the first Pastor.
+- March 1971, the Catholic Deaf Center of New Orleans became the first non-territorial Parish for the Hearing Impaired in the United States.
+Fr.
+Howell was the first Pastor.
 The parish was named after Saint Gerard Majella.

 St. Gerard Community offers the following services to the Greater New Orleans Deaf and Hard-of-Hearing Community:

-SUMMER CAMP - Week long residential camp for deaf children, their siblings, and hearing children of deaf parents and deaf grandparents, ages 5-15.
+- SUMMER CAMP – A week long residential camp for deaf children, their siblings, and hearing children of deaf parents and deaf grandparents, ages 5-15.